Terms of Business

 During our work we will collect information from you and others acting on your behalf and will return any original documents to you following preparation of your financial statements, information and tax return.
 You should retain them for 6 years from the 31 January following the end of the tax year.
 You may have to retain them for longer if HM Revenue & Customs enquire into your tax return.

 Whilst certain documents may legally belong to you, unless you tell us not to, we intend to destroy correspondence and other papers that are more than seven years old, except documents we think may be of continuing significance.
-You must tell us if you wish us to keep any document for any longer period.
+You must inform us in writing if you wish us to keep any document for any longer period.
 In the event of non-payment of our fees for services rendered we may exercise a particular right of lien over the books and records in our possession and withhold documents until such time as payment of our invoice(s) is received in full.

 We reserve the right during our engagement with you to deliver services to other clients whose interests might compete with yours or are or may be adverse to yours, subject to the following paragraph.
 We confirm that we will notify you immediately should we become aware of any conflict of interest involving us and affecting you.